Friends of DNA-Sci.com

 Genetic Affairs

 Clustering your matches is one of the most important steps that you can take when using DNA to figure out or corroborate your family tree.
-Evert-Jan Blom of Genetic Affairs is the original and preeminent creator of AutoClusters.
-I partnered with Genetic Affairs and provided the probability data for the new AutoKinship tool, which amazingly generates family trees showing the most likely ways you’re related to your DNA matches.
+Evert-Jan Blom of Genetic Affairs is the creator of AutoClusters, which you might have seen at MyHeritage since 2019.
+DNA-Sci.com provided the probability data for the new AutoKinship tool at Genetic Affairs, which amazingly generates family trees showing the most likely ways you’re related to your DNA matches.

 GEDmatch